-The likelihood that B. dorsalis will enter Australia as a result of trade in table grapes from China, be distributed in a viable state to a susceptible host, establish in Australia and subsequently spread within Australia is: VERY LOW.
+The likelihood that B. dorsalis will enter Australia as a result of trade in table grapes from China, be distributed in a viable state to a susceptible host, establish in Australia and subsequently spread within Australia is: LOW.

-The consequences of the establishment of B. dorsalis in Australia have been estimated previously for longan and lychee from China and Thailand (DAFF 2004a), mangosteen from Thailand (DAFF 2004b), mangoes from Taiwan (Biosecurity Australia 2006d) and mangoes from India (Biosecurity Australia 2008).
+The consequences of the establishment of B. dorsalis in Australia have been estimated previously for longan and lychee from China and Thailand (DAFF 2004a), mangosteen from Thailand (DAFF 2004b), mangoes from Taiwan (Biosecurity Australia 2006d), mangoes from India (Biosecurity Australia 2008) and apples from China (Biosecurity Australia 2010b).
 This estimate of impact scores is provided below expressed in the current scoring system (Table 2.3).